segmentio/segment-docs/src/privacy/portal.md

 **Matches On** column.
 You can also see how we classify these matchers by default in the **Default Classification** column.

+Below is a full list of automatically detected restricted fields.

 | Matcher                | Classification |
 | ---------------------- | -------------- |